-- 1. Don't give names of hospitals, detox centers, etc as NA does not endorse any facility.
-(Don't give out any referral numbers to any addict without letting that person know what Narcotics Anonymous is and where the nearest meeting is to that person). - 2.
-Don't give medical advice. - 3.
-Don't have long conversations on the Helpline. - 4.
-Don't give personal opinions as you are representing Narcotics Anonymous. - 5.
-Don't take abuse; you do have the right to hang up. - 6.
-Don't try to persuade the caller to stop using. - 7.
-Don't break anyone's anonymity.
+- Don't give names of hospitals, detox centers, etc as NA does not endorse any facility.
+(Don't give out any referral numbers to any addict without letting that person know what Narcotics Anonymous is and where the nearest meeting is to that person). - 2 Don't give medical advice. - 3 Don't have long conversations on the Helpline. - 4 Don't give personal opinions as you are representing Narcotics Anonymous. - 5 Don't take abuse; you do have the right to hang up. - 6 Don't try to persuade the caller to stop using. - 7 Don't break anyone's anonymity.

 - 8. Don't give out anyone's personal information, name, phone number, e-mail address, etc. - 9.
-Don't make promises to addicts calling in about rides to a meeting, a place to stay or anything just say you will do the best you can. - 10.
-Don't accept collect calls. - 11.
+Don't accept collect calls. - 10.
 DON'T TAKE YOURSELF TOO SERIOUSLY!
 Your responsibility is to share your experience, strength and hope, passing on information about meeting time and location.
 You are the link between the addict who is calling for help and the program.
 It is not your responsibility to solve personal problems.
 When it gets to that point, you need to tell the person that you are answering a helpline and that you need to clear the line for the next caller.